 Benefits of Professional Disposal Services:

-• Safe removal using protective equipment
+• Safe removal using protective methods

 • Complete sanitisation and deodorisation